 Editor’s note: Last month we talked about how anxiety occurs more frequently in ADHD community than in the mainstream population.
-This month we’ll look a little deeper into 4 types of anxiety most commonly occurring for people with ADHD.
-The … Read More
+This month we’ll look a little deeper into 4 types of anxiety … Read More

 Common forms of anxiety are much more common in people who have ADHD than the general population.
 Half (52%) of adults with ADHD will experience general anxiety disorder during their lifetimes.
 There are a few easy, everyday things you can do that will help control anxiety without taking another pill.
 And you can start right now!

 Guest post by Edge Foundation Executive Director, Sarah Wright from her September ACO President’s letter I recently attended the Institute of Coaching conference co-sponsored by Harvard Medical School and McLean Hospital.
-I want to share the exciting perspective of Carol … Read More
+I … Read More

 If you or your child has ADHD and is starting to think about finding a college to attend, you’ve probably been Googling “ADHD friendly colleges” and “ADHD college programs” hoping to find the perfect program for your needs.
 Here are five factors you can use to help you evaluate if the potential schools you find will be a good fit for ADHD.